moldovancsaba/doneisbetter/04_releasenotes.md

 - Performance optimizations

 ## Note
-All timestamps follow the format: YYYY-MM-DDThh:mm:ss.SSSSSS+hh:mm Changes are logged in sequential order with the most recent at the top.
+All timestamps follow ISO 8601 format with milliseconds: YYYY-MM-DDThh:mm:ss.SSSZ Changes are logged in sequential order with the most recent at the top.